-Given other economic volatility, that 2019 number is likely to be lower than inflation.
-So, you are going backwards.
+Given other economic volatility, that number over the coming 12 months is likely to be lower than inflation.
+So, you are going backward.
 Professional networking is one best practice to help you do better than that.

 Step it up now!

 You need to come to an understanding that your job search will take some time, approximately one month for every $10-grand you want to earn.
-If you start now, that targets late summer or early fall.
+If you start now, where does that put you on the calendar?
 And, the risk that time represents is your loss of interest in the process.
 Once you set out on a search, you need to make the commitment fully.